CarlosPlusPlus/carlosplusplus.github.io/source/_posts/2013-07-14-becoming-a-ruby-warrior-with-artificial-intelligence.markdown

 Here's a cool image that will make these definitions clearer:

--> {% img /images/posts/2013-07-14-becoming-a-ruby-warrior-with-artificial-intelligence.
-750 1250 %} <-
+-> {% img /images/posts/2013-07-14-becoming-a-ruby-warrior-with-artificial-intelligence/AI_Agent.png 575 575 %} <-

-/Users/carloslazo/Development/Blog/cjlwired.github.io/source
+Now with that background, onto **Ruby Warrior**.

 ## What is Ruby Warrior?